-This quick and easy lemon chicken starts with boneless, skinless chicken breasts and comes together quickly completely on the stove-top (no oven needed!).
+This quick and easy lemon chicken recipe starts with boneless, skinless chicken breasts and comes together quickly completely on the stovetop (no oven needed!).

-This one is for all the lemon chicken lovers and it’s a twist on the usual, using charred lemons.
+This charred lemon chicken is for all the lemon lovers and it’s a twist on the usual chicken piccata, using charred lemons.
 Charring the lemon quickly in a hot skillet really intensified the lemon flavour in this dish.
 And there’s capers too, for a bit of tangy bite.
 And it’s ready in less than 30 minutes!